 Her legal career has focused on helping children and families, through collaboration with other mediators, attorneys, therapists, forensic accountants, physicians, educators and tutors, addiction specialists, the Department of Children and Families, law enforcement, the Children's Advocacy Center, case managers and other governmental agencies.

-Kimberly has been involved in organizations such as Calusa Inns of Court, the Association of Family Law Professionals, the Florida Prosecuting Attorneys Association, the Lee County and Hendry-Glades Bar Association, the Bishop Verot Legal Society and the Florida Prosecuting Attorney Association.
-When not working with families, Kimberly can be found backpacking overseas, working out or spending time with friends and family.
+Kimberly has been involved in organizations such as Calusa Inns of Court, the Association of Family Law Professionals, the Florida Prosecuting Attorneys Association, the Lee County Bar Association, Hendry-Glades Bar Association, the Bishop Verot Viking Legal Society and the Florida Prosecuting Attorney Association.
+She is currently a co-chairperson for the Twentieth Judicial Circuit Guardian ad Litem program.
+When not working with families, Kimberly can be found backpacking overseas, engaging in fitness and equestrian activities or spending time with friends and family.

 Contact Kimberly: email@example.com